 Aspiring Junior Rangers must complete the “Being a Good Steward” activity plus 3 additional activities.
 The Junior Ranger’s age will determine how deep they need to go in each activity.

-Once you complete the activities, Junior Rangers can get sworn in at either the Chapin Mesa Archeological Museum on Chapin Mesa or the Visitor and Research Center near the park entrance.
+Once you complete the activities, Junior Rangers can get sworn in at either the Chapin Mesa Archaeological Museum on Chapin Mesa or the Visitor and Research Center near the park entrance.

 If you aren’t familiar with the National Park’s Junior Ranger program, you can read our complete guide.